-Presently we have rights to the intellectual property, through licenses from third parties and under patents that we own, to develop our product candidates and commercialize our approved product.
+Presently we have rights to the intellectual property, through licenses from third parties or sublicenses from bluebird bio and under patents that we own, to develop our product candidates and commercialize our approved product.
 Because our programs may involve additional product candidates that may require the use of proprietary rights held by third parties, the growth of our business will likely depend in part on our ability to acquire, in-license or use these proprietary rights.
 In addition, our product candidates may require specific formulations to work effectively and efficiently and these rights may be held by others.
-We may be unable to acquire or in-license any compositions, methods of use, processes or other third-party intellectual property rights from third parties that we identify.
+We may be unable to acquire or in-license, either through direct license or sublicenses, any compositions, methods of use, processes or other third-party intellectual property rights from third parties that we identify.
 The licensing and acquisition of third-party intellectual property rights is a competitive area, and a number of more established companies are also pursuing strategies to license or acquire third-party intellectual property rights that we may consider attractive.
 These established companies may have a competitive advantage over us due to their size, cash resources and greater clinical development and commercialization capabilities.